-Corfe Castle, the dramatic ruins stands above the village with the same name.
-The castle dates to the 11th century and commands a gap in the Purbeck Hills, overlooking the main route between Wareham and Swanage.
+The dramatic ruins of Corfe Castle stands above the village with the same name.
+Visible from miles away, the castle dates to the 11th century and commands a gap in the Purbeck Hills, overlooking the main route between Wareham and Swanage.

 Ten facts about Corfe Castle